 The approval process is a lengthy one that requires many steps.
 Students should allow for at least two weeks before a decision is made.
 Be sure to plan accordingly and apply as soon as possible.

-All students are required to submit a report at the end of their internships.
+All students are required to submit a report at the end of their internship.
 The report must be at least 6 pages in length (not including the cover page).
 The report should be written in your own words.
 One should treat the report as a professional, scholarly document.
 This means proper citations must be given if text is taken from a company website, trade brochures, or any other public sources.
 The report will count towards 20% of the internship grade.
 All reports must be approved by the student’s supervisor.
 Students can either have the supervisor sign off on a hard copy version of the report or can forward an e-mail to their advisor from the supervisor stating that the report has been read and approved.
+The report must be submitted to the student's advisor within two weeks after finishing their internship.
+Failure to submit the report on time could affect the approval of a future internship.

 The report should follow the following format: